 The method of transport is also a significant factor hidden in the question of transport times.
 Over the years I have seen or have spoken to those who have seen bees transported in the unheated cargo holds of airplanes, in the overheated cargo holds without adequate airspace, as well as in totally enclosed cargo pods.
 On the ground I have seen them transported on flatbed trucks in the open air, overheated U haul vans, and shipped as regular cargo in tractor trailers.
 All of these methods have similar transport times compared to the ideal method of transport in specifically designed climate controlled trucks or trailers, and climate controlled air cargo holds.

 Package components also play a factor: At least one supplier of package bees to Alaska does not produce their own queens.
 This may or not be significant depending on how the queens are cared for during the time that they are pulled from the breeder's queen banks and the time that they are placed in the packages.
 Remember that the queen is the engine of the hive and how well she runs can make a huge difference in how your hive performs.
 A package bee supplier who does not produce his own queens may simply drive across the valley and pick up enough queens to fill his package orders for the next day from a queen breeder.
 There is nothing wrong with this practice as far as I can see.
-The queens are well cared for.
+The queens can be well cared for if being transported by a beekeeper.
 On the other hand if the queens are mail ordered from the breeder, there is no control over the conditions of transport for the "engine of the hive".
 Studies have shown that there is a drastic reduction of fertility in queens that are overheated or chilled during shipment.
 Be cautious of suppliers who have no control over the components of the package or the conditions of transport.